basho/basho_docs/source/languages/en/riak/upgrade-v20.md

-If you choose the first option, make sure to consult the [[configuration files]] documentation, as many configuration parameters have changed names, some no longer exist, and others have been added.
+If you choose the first option, make sure to consult the [[configuration files]] documentation, as many configuration parameters have changed names, some no longer exist, and others have been added that were not previously available.

 If you choose the second option, Riak will automatically determine that the older configuration system is being used.
 You should be aware,